ekowabaka/ekowabaka.me/blog/posts/2024-05-31-Train-in-Scikit-Infer-in-java.md

 And with that we have all we need from Scikit.
 Next, we'll look at inference in Java.

-## Inferring on the Weights in Java with OpenCV
+## Inferring from the Weights in Java with OpenCV
+Our first step in inference will be to load the weights from Scikit into Java.
+Because we saved our weights to JSON files, we can rely on Google's Gson library (or whatever your favourite JSON library is).

+The biases are saved as a two dimensional array of

 ## What about with Apache Commons Math